Thumb signal: 21st century

 On July 28, 2017, when Senator John McCain of Arizona cast the deciding vote that derailed a Republican repeal attempt of the Affordable Care Act ("Obamacare"), he used the thumbs down gesture.
+On March 5, 2021 Kyrsten Sinema used the thumbs down gesture while voting against a amendment which would have increased the federal minimal wage to $15 by 2025 during a vote on a Covid-19 relief package.

 In 2023, a farmer in Canada was fined $82,000 CAD (around $64,500 in 2025 USD), having used a thumbs-up emoji in response to a text message contract, which was ruled as a binding agreement.
 The farmer failed to fulfill the contract by not delivering the expected amount of flax, leading to the penalty.
 The judge considered the emoji's meaning of assent or approval, concluding that it can serve as a digital signature.
 The ruling recognized the use of non-traditional methods, like emojis, in confirming contracts in today's technological landscape.

-International usage
+Cultural meanings

 The thumbs-up signal has a generally positive connotation in English-speaking countries.
 However, its perceived meaning varies significantly from culture to culture.

 In Tibet, the thumbs-up gesture is a traditional way of begging for mercy.

-In Iran, the sign has been said to have a pejorative meaning.
-In recent years however, the negative meaning of the gesture has generally disappeared.
-This is largely due to increased exposure to Western culture, especially the use of the thumbs-up symbol in social media.
+The gesture is an insult in Iran, where it means "sit on this!"

 In Germany, France, Hungary and Finland the gesture can simply indicate the number one, in the right context.

 The thumbs-up gesture is used on the logo of Thums Up, a popular brand of cola from India.
 Starting in 2007, the thumbs-up also appeared on India's one-rupee coin.